dusk196/ultimate-frontend-seed/README.md

 * [Node.JS](https://nodejs.org/en/)

 Don't know/have those in your system?
 No worries!
-Just download & install those from the above websites & you'll be good to go.
+Just download & install those from the above websites & you're good to go.

 # Getting the seed package

-Take clone of this [repository](https://github.com/dusk196/ultimate-js-seed/) from the above link or download as a .zip package & extract it.
+Take clone of this [repository](https://github.com/dusk196/ultimate-frontend-seed/) from the above link or download as a .zip package & extract it.

 # Directory Structure: